The Institute for Advanced Composites Manufacturing Innovation

-To support IACMI projects, NREL is equipping the Composites Manufacturing Education and Technology (CoMET) facility at NREL's National Wind Technology Center (NWTC).
-CoMET will enable NREL to lead composite research projects for the wind turbine industry, both through IACMI and through NREL partnerships.
+To support IACMI projects, NREL constructed the Composites Manufacturing Education and Technology (CoMET) Facility at NREL's National Wind Technology Center (NWTC).
+The CoMET enables NREL to lead composite research projects for the wind turbine industry, both through IACMI and through NREL partnerships.

 NREL is currently equipping the CoMET facility in a building previously used for blade preparation for structural evaluation at the NWTC.
 NREL aims to have a grand opening for the facility during the IACMI winter meeting in early 2017.

-Featuring specialized capabilities in wind industry composite research, the CoMET will provide:
+Featuring specialized capabilities in wind industry composite research, the CoMET provides:

 - Rapid prototyping of new blade materials and production methods